30 Tools Every Apprentice Electrician Should Own

 3. Needle-Nose Pliers

 One of the hardest parts of being an electrician is working in really small spaces.
-Make your job a little easier by investing in needle-nose pliers.
-These pliers are designed so they can get into small places or hold small objects.
+You can make your job a little easier by investing in needle-nose pliers.
+These pliers are designed to get into tight places or hold small objects.

 Wrenches help you get a good grip and apply force to tightly fastened objects.
 As an electrician, you will use wrenches all the time.
 Here are a few wrenches to consider adding to your collection.